Menu

 In the event of a data breach, cyber insurance can help pay to notify any affected clients or employees and hire a PR firm to mitigate reputational damages.
 It can also offer credit-monitoring services to victims of the breach, a typically voluntary act that can go a long way in fostering goodwill with your customers.

 It’s important to understand that cyber insurance does not cover every type of claim.
-You may need to purchase other types of insurance to ensure appropriate protection for every facet of your business.
-These are some types of insurance policies that cyber insurance doesn’t generally include:
+You may need to purchase other types of insurance to receive appropriate protection for every facet of your business.
+These are some types of insurance policies cyber insurance doesn’t generally include:

-As of May 2023, the average cost of cyber insurance in the U.S. is $1,740 per year (or $145 per month), according to Tech Insurance.
-However, several factors impact how much your business will pay for coverage.
-Generally speaking, larger companies pay more than smaller companies because of their increased risk of phishing and social engineering attacks.
-Organizations in high-risk industries, such as healthcare and higher education, also face higher fees.
+The average cost of cyber insurance in the U.S. is $1,740 per year (or $145 per month).
+However, several factors impact how much your business will pay for coverage:

 Businesses can lower these premiums by dedicating resources and efforts to preventing cybercrime, which cyber insurers often reward.
 You may also be able to save by bundling your policy, or paying your premium annually instead of monthly.
 [Read related article: The Cost of Cybersecurity and How to Budget for it]